Quebec government measures

 The government has released a FAQ list about this.

 In addition, the labour and employer associations in the construction industry have agreed on preventive measures that must be implemented on construction sites where activities will be resumed.
-This guide is available on the CNESST website.
 In the event that employers do not comply with these measures, a CNESST inspector could issue a statement of offence and order the closure of the workplace until the necessary corrections are made.

 It should also be noted that Ministerial Order 2020-023, issued on April 17, in addition to the existing priority services, includes the following changes: